The glossary for all organisations

 Emissions Engine

-A software tool or platform that automates the calculation and reporting of a company’s greenhouse gas emissions across various scopes and activities.
+A software platform or tool that automates the calculation, reporting, and tracking of greenhouse gas emissions across various scopes and sectors.

 Source: